Skip to content

 A few of the pallets in the windchest from the side.
 These have now all been reprinted yet again.

-Adding felt to the pallets
+Adding self-adhesive craft felt to the pallets as a seal against the air channel slots

-Current Status as of July 3, 2025:
+Current Status as of July 25, 2025:

 Here’s an unordered list of things I have accomplished with this project and where I am working on it so far: